 MOSES — SEEKING GOD'S PRESENCE

-In Exodus we watch the development of an incredible leader, Moses.
-Have you enjoyed getting to read the real story rather than just watching it in a movie or remembering it from Sunday school?
+In Exodus, we watch the development of an incredible leader: Moses.
+Have you enjoyed getting to read the real story rather than just watching the movie or remembering from Sunday school?

-I loved reading the plagues not because I am totally sadistic but because if you stop and look at who is doing the miracles you can see that at first, it is Moses and Aaron together (Ex 7:8), then it is the ‘Lord said to Moses, “Tell Aaron to..” and Aaron does the miracles (7:19, 8:5, 8:16,) then as we go along it is ‘Then the Lord said to Moses to confront Pharaoh and to do the miracles and he does.
+I loved reading the plagues, not because I am sadistic but because if you stop and look at who is doing the miracles, you can see that, at first, it is Moses and Aaron together (Exodus 7:8), then it is the ‘Lord said to Moses, “Tell Aaron to...”’ and Aaron does the miracles (Exodus 7:19, 8:5, 8:16).
+Then, as we go along, it is ‘Then the Lord said to Moses to confront Pharaoh’ and to do the miracles and he does.
 At first, it is Aaron and Moses, then Moses tells Aaron and then he does it himself.
 He gains confidence in himself and trusts in God.

 Did you get frustrated at the Israelites when you read Exodus?
-Oh my all that grumbling and complaining and God answers them and Moses continue to lead them.
+Oh my, all that grumbling and complaining and God answers them and Moses continue to lead them.
 He shows himself as an incredibly patient leader.
-Again we see the development of Moses, from lessons on delegation (Exodus 18:13) to an incredible man that speaks to God face to face, as one speaks to a friend (Ex 33:11).
-The more time Moses spends with God, the wiser and more amazing a leader he becomes.
+Again, we see the development of Moses from lessons on delegation (Exodus 18:13) to an incredible man that speaks to God face to face, as one speaks to a friend (Exodus 33:11).
+The more time Moses spends with God, the wiser and stronger he becomes as a leader.

 Have you loved reading Moses’ encounters with God on Mount Sinai?
-These life changing moments where Moses gets to go and commune with God, interceding on behalf of the people of Israel, getting instructions, laws and warnings.
+These life-changing moments where Moses gets to go and commune with God, interceding on behalf of the people of Israel, getting instructions, laws and warnings.
 I love Moses’ relationship with God, he takes time out away from the crowds and talks to God.
-This is how we should be as leaders, no matter how busy we are or how many things we need to take care of our priority is to come away from the crowds and mess and spend time face to face with God.
+This is how we should be as leaders; no matter how busy we are or how many things we need to take care of, our priority is to come away from the crowds and mess and spend time face to face with God.
 Moses gets so used to the presence of God that the thought of not having Him with him terrifies him.
-Look in Exodus 33:1-3 God says to Moses “Leave this place, you and the people you brought up out of Egypt and go to the land I promised…v 2 he says I will send an angel before you…v3 But I will not go with you because you are a stiff-necked people and I might destroy you on the way.”
-God is fed up with the people, can you see in this statement he says to Moses in Exodus 33:1 “the people you brought up out of Egypt” God has disowned them and now they are Moses problem.
-Moses is a great leader in this moment, he reminds God in Exodus 33:12 “Remember that this nation is your people.”
+Look in Exodus 33:1-3, God says to Moses ‘Leave this place, you and the people you brought up out of Egypt and go to the land I promised… he says I will send an angel before you… But I will not go with you because you are a stiff-necked people and I might destroy you on the way’.
+God is fed up with the people, can you see in this statement to Moses in Exodus 33:1?
+‘The people you brought up out of Egypt’ — God has disowned them and now they are Moses’ problem.
+Moses is a great leader in this moment, he reminds God in Exodus 33:12 to ‘remember that this nation is your people’.

-Don’t forget to notice the language used in a book, in Exodus it is the words of holiness, sacred, glory that describe the presence of God.
+Don’t forget to notice the language used in a book.
+In Exodus, it is the words of holiness and glory that describe the presence of God.
 My greatest passion today is that people would see God’s glory.
 It frustrates me sometimes when we walk into a church and we forget that the presence of God is there.
 We stand in worship more worried about missing a Facebook post then missing the face of God.
-Never forget that in the Old Testament they were not allowed to enter the presence of God and if they did with disrespect or unholiness they died, don’t abuse the freedom that Jesus gave us in having the presence of God with us all the time.
+Never forget that in the Old Testament, they were not allowed to enter the presence of God and if they did with disrespect or unholiness they died.
+Don’t abuse the freedom that Jesus gave us in having the presence of God with us all the time.

-I love the wording in Exodus of God’s glory, the cloud of his presence over the camp, the encounters with angels.
-The glory is mentioned time and time in relation to the tabernacle, it was the tangible presence of God, actually the book of Exodus finishes on the glory of the Lord filling the tent of meeting.
-This signifies God’s endorsement, when God comes and rests on his people, he is their protection, their light, their guide and the cloud showed them that He was with them.
+I love the wording in Exodus of God’s glory, the cloud of His presence over the camp, the encounters with angels.
+The glory is mentioned time and time again in relation to the Tabernacle, it was the tangible presence of God.
+Actually, the Book of Exodus finishes on the glory of the Lord filling the tent of meeting.
+This signifies God’s endorsement, when God comes and rests on His people, He is their protection, their light, their guide and the cloud showed them that He was with them.

 Huge congratulations on getting through another book of the Bible – well done!
-Next week guys we start on the book of Philippians the book of Joy!
+Next week we start on the Book of Philippians, the book of joy!